EvanAramayo/SmartScribe/docs/CONDUCT.md

 ### 2. Decisions

  Decisions will be made by consensus whenever possible.
 If consensus cannot be reached, a majority vote will determine the outcome.
+(Zen Vote Method will be used)

 ### 3. Attendance